|Responsible Unit:||Office of the President|

 The nature and type of personal protective equipment (PPE) required for students and employees will be in compliance with guidance from public health and regulatory authorities.

-Faculty, staff and students, will be issued 2 re-useable cloth face coverings.
 A supply of disposable face masks will be maintained and provided to both students and employees when needed.
-Replacement disposable face masks will be made available by contacting the Facilities Service Center at (585) 395-2408.
+Replacement disposable face masks are available by contacting the Facilities Service Center at (585) 395-2408.

 Use and Care of Face Coverings